GPII/qi-development-environments/README.md

 # Quality Infrastructure Development Environments

-This repository contains content that can assist with provisioning development environments.
-The goal is to use deployment tools on virtual machines that will also be employed to set up build and test environments for the Prosperity4all Quality Infrastructure.
-Using this approach it is possible to:
+This repository contains tools that can automatically provision a standardized development environment.
+Using these tools also ensures that the Prosperity4All Quality Infrastructure can automatically build and test your software.
+With this approach it is possible to:

 * Spin up VMs containing application stacks using simple commands
 * Sync file system changes from your operating system (also referred to as 'the host') to the VM so native development tools like editors and IDEs can be used